Artwork by

 • Disrupted brain plasticity: Sleep is essential for brain plasticity, the process of forming new neural connections.
 Poor sleep hinders this process, potentially leading to cognitive decline.

-Prioritizing restful sleep is a powerful tool in your Alzheimer's prevention arsenal.
+Prioritising restful sleep is a powerful tool in your Alzheimer's prevention arsenal.
+Given that a large percentage of Alzheimer’s patients grapple with alzheimer's sleep issues, the role of high-quality sleep becomes even more critical in slowing disease progression.
 Aim for 7-8 hours of sleep every night, stick to a regular sleep schedule, and develop a peaceful bedtime ritual.
 Improve cognitive performance and limit the buildup of toxic proteins in the brain by improving sleep, perhaps reducing the course of Alzheimer's disease.

 Insomnia and Its Effects on Dementia